breakds/www.breakds.org/content/post/notes-on-management/index.md

 For quite some time, I have been leading software engineering teams.
 This is not a piece of advice for current or prospective tech leads.
 In fact, I believe that most of you are better at managing a group than I am.
 Nonethelss, I wanted to convey what I have learned from this incredible journey in the hopes of inspiring some of the readers.

 There are no rules that you can follow to reach the global optimum of software engineering managment, just as there are not rules for many other kinds of **art** in the world.
-Your strategy will most certainly be determined by the situation, th team, the individuals, the objectives, and sometimes even your own style as the leader.
+Your strategy will most certainly be determined by the situation, the team, the individuals, the objectives, and sometimes even your own style as the leader.

 However, there are certain areas of focus that I attempt to improve, and I have found that they have helped me construct a more successful and cohesive team.
 In general, I prefer to establish a team that can accomplish ambitious long-term goals rather than a team that can accomplish simple tasks quickly.